-A student of the CBD OTA program must pass all general education courses, core theory and laboratory courses, and fieldwork courses with a grade of 75% or better to complete the program.
+A student of the CBD OTA program must pass all general education courses, core theory and laboratory courses, and fieldwork courses with a grade of 75% or better, or with a passing grade in Pass/Fail courses, to complete the program.
+Requirements for pass/fail courses are outlined each course syllabus.